labex-labs/open-source-labs/git/30-seconds-of-git/lab-create-fixup-commit/step1.md

 ```shell
 git rebase --interactive --autosquash HEAD~3
 ```
+No need to change text and save to exit when opening the interactive editor.
 This will perform a rebase on the last 3 commits, and automatically merge any fixup commits with their corresponding original commits.

 This is the result of running the `git show HEAD~1` command:
 ```shell